 Does Connecticut Neck & Back perform minimally invasive spine surgery?

 This is an expanding field of lumbar spine surgery, which will clearly grow year by year.
-Some surgical procedures clearly cannot be performed via a minimally invasive technique while others can be performed equally as effectively in a minimally invasive or a traditional open manner.
+Some surgical procedures clearly cannot be performed via a minimally invasive technique while others can be performed equally as effective in a minimally invasive or a traditional open manner.
 Often times, this is the preference of specific spinal surgeons.
 Our surgeons have been trained and perform all the latest minimally invasive techniques.